Implementation details: From the original Transformer to GPT

 Why MHA?

-If we only use dot-product attention, there’re no learnable parameters!
+If we only use dot-product attention, there are no learnable parameters.

-• Each head could learn different attention pattern.
+• Each head can learn different attention patterns.

-• Each head is like a “filter” as in CNN
+• Each head is like a filter, as in CNNs.

-Why the weights of FFN is the same for every token?
+Why are the FFN weights the same for every token?

-• In the original paper, the authors use the same embedding matrix in three places: 1) encoder, 2) decoder, and 3) the final FF layer before softmax (where for each token you produce V logits (V is the vocabulary size))
+• In the original paper, the authors use the same embedding matrix in three places: 1) encoder, 2) decoder, and 3) the final FF layer before softmax (where for each token you produce VV logits, with VV the vocabulary size)

 • embedding matrix: V×dmodelV\times d_{model}

-• An observation is that after the training, the l2 norm of a embedding vector is usually very small and doesn’t increase with dmodeld_{model}.
-For example, when dmodeld_{model} is increased from 512 to 4096, the l2 norm or the embedding may still be 1.
+• After training, the 2\ell_2 norm of an embedding vector is usually very small and does not increase with dmodeld_{model}.
+For example, when dmodeld_{model} increases from 512 to 4096, the 2\ell_2 norm of the embedding may still be ~1.

-• However, the l2 norm of positional encoding DOES increase with length.
+• However, the 2\ell_2 norm of positional encoding increases with length.

-• So, if we don’t scale embedding, it will be dominated by the positional encoding when they’re added up.
+• So, if we do not scale the embedding, it will be dominated by the positional encoding when added.

-• Residual dropout: before added to the sublayer input (See “Drop1” and “Drop2” in the following pre-LN example.
-Note “Drop” is for FFN)
+• Residual dropout: before adding to the sublayer input (see “Drop1” and “Drop2” in the pre-LN example below; “Drop” is for FFN)

 • x + Drop1(MHA(LN(x))) (Attention sublayer)